iMiebaka/Python-Interview-tutorial/README.md

 # what is filter function

 The filter() method filters the given sequence with the help of a function that tests each element in the sequence to be true or not.

+The filter() function returns an iterator where the items are filterd through a function to test if the item is accepted or not

 Example :